crate/cratedb-guide/docs/integrate/apache-iceberg/index.md

 see {ref}`risingwave-iceberg`.

 :::{todo}
-🚧 _Please note this page is a work in progress._ 🚧
+🚧 This page is a work in progress. 🚧
 :::